 Do you own rental properties?

-If so, you know, first-hand, the challenge of finding qualified tenants whom you can trust to live in your properties.
+If so, you know, first-hand, the challenge of finding qualified residents whom you can trust to live in your properties.

-As professional Alabama rental managers, we help our owner clients find the right tenants and screen all potential tenants before placing them in a rental home.
+As professional Alabama rental managers, we help our owner clients find the right residents and screen all potential residents before placing them in a rental home.
 Doing this over the years has given us knowledge of the best questions to ask – and why to ask them.

-Here’s are 8 questions you as the landlord should be asking your tenants:
+Here’s are 8 questions you as the landlord should be asking your residents:

 Renters don’t always understand that there are legal limits on how many people can occupy a living space.
 One way to make this clear is by asking how many people they plan on living with at your property early on in the application process.
 Overcrowding in residence can pose both a health and safety risk.